Marilyn Manson: Abuse allegations

-Four women filed civil lawsuits against Manson in the months that followed Wood's allegations: Esmé Bianco, Ashley Morgan Smithline, Ashley Walters, and an anonymous woman.
+Five women filed civil lawsuits against Manson in the months that followed Wood's allegations: Esmé Bianco, Ashley Morgan Smithline, Ashley Walters, and two Jane Does.
 Manson's legal team issued statements denying the allegations.
 They filed a motion to dismiss these lawsuits, calling the claims "untrue, meritless" and alleging that several of the accusers "spent months plotting, workshopping, and fine-tuning their stories to turn what were consensual friendships and relationships with Warner from more than a decade ago, into twisted tales that bear no resemblance to reality".
 The lawsuit filed by the anonymous woman was initially dismissed because it exceeded the statute of limitations, although an amended complaint was refiled soon after.
 Manson's legal team also sought to have Bianco's lawsuit dismissed because it exceeded the statute of limitations, although a federal judge denied that motion.
-Walters's lawsuit was dismissed with prejudice in May.
+Walters's lawsuit was dismissed with prejudice in May, but was reinstated in December 2023 following an appeal to the California Courts of Appeal.
+The appellate court agreed that her lawsuit should be excluded from the statute of limitations because she claimed she had suppressed her memories.
 Smithline's lawsuit was also dismissed by a federal judge, after her lawyer withdrew from her case and she did not meet a court-ordered deadline regarding her representation in the case.
 Bianco and Manson reached an out-of-court settlement in January 2023 with undisclosed terms of agreement.

+In January 2023, another plaintiff identified as Jane Doe filed a lawsuit against him, alleging that he groomed and sexually assaulted her in the 1990s.
+The lawsuit also named defunct record label Nothing Records and its parent company Interscope as co-defendants, accusing them of being aware of Manson's alleged abuse.
+Substantive portions of this lawsuit were dismissed in July 2024, as the claims fell outside the remit of New York's Adult Survivors Act, in which the lawsuit was filed.
 Smithline recanted her allegations in legal documents in February 2023, claiming she was "manipulated" and "pressured" by Wood and her associates to make allegations against Manson that were "not true".
+In September 2023, Manson settled the first Jane Doe lawsuit.
+The settlement was reached in the Superior Court of California in Los Angeles and was made the week before the case was scheduled to go to trial.